wlperry/umd_biostats/ecostats_lectures/lecture_13/13_02_class_activity.docx.md

 The mixed model approach confirms that:

 1. Treatment effects are not significant (p = 0.091)
-2. Patches within treatments show significant variation (p \< 0.001)
-3. The variance components are similar to those from the traditional approach

 In both methods, the key ecological finding is the strong spatial heterogeneity in algal cover that overrides the grazing effect of